How To Convert Volume To Weight

-A frequent question posted to our forum is "how can I convert a volume to a weight?"
-Most commonly, people are trying to find out how to convert from metric tons to liters - often for substances such as water, gas and oil.
-Emails also arrive from people who are trying to measure out cooking ingredients and need to convert from grams to teaspoons or cups.
+A frequent question arriving in my email mailbox is "how can I convert a volume to a weight?"
+Most commonly, people are trying to find out how to convert from liters to metric tons - often for substances such as water, gas and oil.
+Questions also arrive from people who are trying to measure out cooking ingredients and need to convert from cups to grams or cups to tablespoons (these links take you to my converters - set up to assist you).

 For those people looking for the formula for converting volume to weight, and vice-versa, it looks like this (adapted from answers.com):